Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 #pagebreak(weak: true)

 = Evaluation <evaluation>
-The evaluation section shows, that distinguishing what type of backend the circuit was executed on is possible with up to 100% accuracy.
+The evaluation shows that distinguishing what type of backend the circuit was executed on is possible with up to 100% accuracy.
-Additionally it shows that an increasing window size and taking more measurement steps into account both increases accuracy.
+Additionally, it shows that an increasing window size and taking more measurement steps into account both increases accuracy.
-Furthermore, single and multiple quantum computers and simulators are being excluded from the training set and used as test set, showing that the models can even classify unknown backends with an accuracy of at least 90% when using all 9 measurement steps.
+Furthermore, single and multiple quantum computers and simulators are excluded from the training set and used as the test set, showing that the models can even classify unknown backends with an accuracy of at least 90% when using all 9 measurement steps.

 == Compare window size vs measurement step range
 This section evaluates the effects of window size and measurement step range on the three machine learning approaches.
-It has been included to show that the classification of quantum computer or simulator is possible.
+It has been included to show that it is generally possible for the models to distinguish between measurements from a quantum computer or a simulator and how window size and the number of included measurement steps influence the models' accuracy.
-The dataset used for this evaluation contains every quantum computer and every simulator with 20% of the data used for validaton.
+The dataset used for this evaluation contains every quantum computer and simulator used in this thesis; 20% of the data were used for validation.
-By choosing a larger window size, the accuracy accross models increases drastically.
+By choosing a larger window size, the accuracy across models increases drastically.
-Especially when compared to small window sizes such as $w = 5$. //TODO: reference figure This is due to the fact that more measurements get included into the calculated probability distribution, capturing the noise produced by the backend more relaibly.
+Especially when compared to small window sizes such as $w = 5$. //TODO: reference figure This is due to the fact that more measurements get included in the calculated probability distribution, capturing the noise produced by the backend more reliably.
-From a winodw size of $w = 2000$ and upward, the accuracy gain is neglegible.
+The accuracy gain is negligible from a window size of $w = 2000$ and upward.
 Especially when training only on a combination of the first three measurement steps and using window sizes of 2000, every model is able to reach an accuracy of 98% or above.
-Only for a small number of measurement steps $k=1$ or $k=2$ a difference is visible, with a small accuracy advantage for the feedforward neural net, see @comparison-measurement-steps-w-2000.
+Only for a small number of measurement steps $k=1$ or $k=2$ a difference is visible, with a slight accuracy advantage for the feedforward neural net, see @comparison-measurement-steps-w-2000.

 //TODO: adjust colors for graphs (same window size should have same color accross graphs)
 #grid(